 Option D: A hybrid or combination of the above options and/or other agreements that can be worked out among the parties (e.g... departing tenant subsidizes the new tenant's rent, the departing tenant pays a fee to the remaining tenants with the agreement that they will secure a new roommate, etc.).

 It is important to remember that when you are involved in a "Joint and Several Liability" relationship and monies are withheld from your deposit the landlord does not have to determine who is the responsible party for the monies owed.
 Therefore, when tenants are being replaced it is in the best interest for everyone to do a walk-through of the unit to assess any damages before the change in tenancy takes place.

 It is wise to investigate these options with the landlord at the point of signing the lease and then to specify in the roommate agreement exactly which procedure will be used if a roommate needs to move.

-Note that in these alternatives, the departing tenant may not substitute his/her security deposit for any rent payment, in the absence of an agreement allowing him/her to do so.
+Note that in these alternatives, the departing tenant may not substitute their security deposit for any rent payment in the absence of an agreement allowing them to do so.